-Carbon monoxide, on lieu of oxygen, then gets carried to the essential organs through the bloodstream.
-Simply put, carbon monoxide robs your body of oxygen.
-Organs require oxygen; when they lack it, they begin to suffocate.
+Carbon monoxide, in place of oxygen, then gets carried to the essential organs through the bloodstream.
+Simply put, carbon monoxide deprives your body of oxygen.
+Organs require oxygen; when they don’t have it, they begin to suffocate.

 Your body requires a long time to eliminate carbon monoxide; however, it can be absorbed much more rapidly.